vlastocom/sparql-connector/README.md

 The contents off this package are subject to the [Mozilla Public License Version 2.0](https://github.com/vlastocom/sparql2/blob/master/LICENSE).

-Owner of this project: Vlasto Chvojka
+Owner of this fork: Vlasto Chvojka

 Original authors of SPARQL client code:
 * Søren Roug, EEA